Please enable JavaScript to view this site.

 The special multi-integration mode of the UI-325x cannot be used under IDS peak.

-The UI-336x/UI-536x and UI-337x/UI-537x models deliver an upside-down image due to the manufacturer.
+The models UI-336x/UI-536x and UI-337x/UI-537x deliver an upside-down image due to the manufacturer.
 Color pixel formats are not correctly rendered on these models because the first pixel indicates the green color value instead of the red color value.
 This is currently not corrected in the uEye Transport Layer.

 Pulse width modulation (PWM) is not supported by the following models: UI-359xLE Rev. 1 and the models of the uEye LE USB 3.1 Gen 1 camera family (UI-304xLE, UI-313xLE, UI-327xLE, UI-359xLE Rev. 2, UI-386xLE, UI-388xLE).